Newly translated by Lee Braden

 You will be surprised to imagine that someone lives in Donceles Street.
 You have always believed that no one lives in the old centre of the city.
 You walk slowly, trying to distinguish number 815 in this conglomerate of old colonial palaces converted to workshops, watchmakers, cobblers, and outlets for bottled water.
 The numbers have been revised, overlaid, confused.
 13 next to 200, the numbered blue tiles – 47 – above the new placard written with chalk: now 924.
 You look up to the second storey: there nothing changes.
 Jukeboxes do not disturb, mercury lamps do not illuminate, displays of trinkets do not adorn the second level of the buildings.
 Tezontle tablets, niches with saints crowned by pigeons, carved stone of Mexican Baroque, lattice-work balconies, the swirls and dips of embossed panels, the sandstone gargoyles.
 Windows darkened by long, green drapes: the window from which someone withdraws as you look at it, look at the cover of tangled vines, you lower your gaze to the paint stripping from the hallway and discover 815, before 69.

 You tap in vain with the doorknocker, this dog’s head in copper, worn smooth: like the head of a canine foetus in the natural science museum.
 You imagine that the dog smiles at you and you release your icy grip.
-The door yields to your touch, and before you finally turn your sight to your man, you frown as the long, motionless row of trucks and cars grunt, whistle, and release the unhealthy smoke of their haste.
+The door yields to your touch, and before entering you take a last look over your shoulder, you frown as the long, motionless row of trucks and cars grunt, whistle, and release the unhealthy smoke of their haste.
 You try, in vain, to retain a single image of this undifferentiated world outside.